richardhob/forth_cpu/uart.md

 To use as a timer, route the signal to start and enable the block (use a clock that is convenient too).

+The provided `THRESHOLD` to this block is actually "+1" in practice? so definitely keep this in mind.

 ## Clock Divider

 Divide the provided `i_clk` into an `o_clk` using a simple parameter